Cardinals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Joe Ryan (9-7) will take the mound for the Twins, his 22nd start of the season.
+- Sonny Gray (4-4) will take the mound for the Twins, his 22nd start of the season.

+- Gray has seven starts in a row of five innings or more.

-- He has earned a quality start 12 times in 21 starts this season.
+- He has finished four appearances without allowing an earned run in 21 chances this season.

-- In 21 starts this season, Ryan has lasted five or more innings 17 times, with an average of 5.8 innings per appearance.

-- In 21 appearances this season, he has finished three without allowing an earned run.

 |Opponent